-*a particular purpose, see a); Purpose statement, see b)
+*a common purpose, see a); Purpose statement, see b)

 b) with organizational purpose means; manufacture a product, service, develop a new product, etc., with a certain price and quality.
 We are not talking about the nowadays popular Purpose statement, that is only a continuation of the easy-gamed value and mission statements.
 In this kind of statements, behaviour, properties and core values of our employees are stated, which is more of wishful thinking, since they will only emerge from multiple interactions within the organization.
 Since the interactions in turn, also emerge from our way of working, one can believe that if the purpose of the organization is not fulfilled, neither will the emergent behaviour and properties of our organization be what one could wish for.

 **integration, synthesis, cohesiveness (Juarrero ), systems design, meaning all the same thing, we simply integrate to a way of working, but even if we follow the principles, we are exploitational, meaning that it most probably will not be perfect the first time we try, but of course to than when we ignore (the existence of) the principles.

 ***a problem (symptom) in a product, can of course mean that a subsystem is broken when the systems design is correct, so we need to analyse, find, fix or change the broken subsystem.
 That is the big difference between products and organisations, since in organisations we have us humans, so we can only dissolve our problems top-down by changing the systems design of the organisation.

 ****Even when building a house, there is need of a project management (and of course an architect making the systems design of the building), keeping track of what to build and in that order, leaving the actual work to the engineers.
 And the engineers are for sure very happy that they do not need to also be the architect and project manager.